HCGS Bookshop

 by David Pickering and Judy Falls

-$16.95 Brush Men and Vigilantes tells the gripping tale of Civil War dissenters in Texas, revealing how fear and economics fueled violence in the Sulphur Forks river valley.
-Based on court records, letters, and family lore, this book captures the brutal executions of over a dozen men by vigilantes.
+$16.95 Brush Men and Vigilantes tells the gripping tale of Civil War dissenters in NE Texas, revealing how fear and economics fueled violence in the Sulphur Forks river valley.
+Based on court records, letters, and family lore, this book captures the brutal executions of over a dozen men by vigilantes in Hopkins and Hunt Counties.
 With chilling stories of guerrilla warfare, betrayal, and survival, it paints a vivid picture of the turmoil that divided the Confederacy.
 A must-read for Civil War enthusiasts and Texas historians alike.

 Building on Trust: A History of The Sulphur Springs Loan & Building Association